American literary nationalism: Literary nationalist criticism

-The Portico magazine under Stephen Simpson and Tobias Watkins played an important early role in promoting literary nationalist criticism by Neal and others during its two-year run 1816–1818.
+Literary magazines and impact of the movement

 The United States Magazine and Democratic Review under John L. O'Sullivan was a highly successful journal in the 1830s that published many American authors.
-O'Sullivan wrote in the magazine's first issue that "we have no national literature [...] the vital principal of an American national literature must be democracy."
+O'Sullivan wrote in the magazine's first issue that "we have no national literature ... the vital principal of an American national literature must be democracy."
 He continued to say that "the voice of America might be made to produce a powerful and beneficial effect on the development of truth."
 In 1847, The Literary World was founded.
 Devoted to reviewing American works, it soon became one of America's most influential literary magazines.
 By 1850, the movement had generally succeeded.
 The authors involved in developing an American literature would continue to shape it for "the next 100 years".